EthamQ/doodle_clone_2018/server/README.md

 router.post('/date/add/:adminUUID', dateLogic.addDatesToEvent);
 8. Delete dates of an event if you are the creator UPDATED router.post('/date/delete/:adminUUID', dateLogic.removeDatesOfEvent);
-9. delete an event if you are the creator UPDATED router.post('/event/delete/:creatorUUID', logic.deleteEvent);
+9. delete an event if you are the creator WORKED router.post('/event/delete/:creatorUUID', logic.deleteEvent);
-10. Remove a date from a participant: UPDATED router.post('/date/participant/remove/:adminUUID', dateLogic.removeDatesFromParticipant);
+10. Remove a date from a participant: WORKED router.post('/date/participant/remove/:adminUUID', dateLogic.removeDatesFromParticipant);
 11. Delete a participator of an event UPDATED router.post('/participant/remove/:adminUUID', participantLogic.removeParticipants);